danse/multiversum/posts/2017-12-15-kasaputia.md

 it's important to show how there was nothing at the start, just an idea and a name for it.

+The road was not much harder to reach than the web, in both cases i just needed a gesture and curiosity.

-The idea expanded on a sheet of paper, and on a gesture: i open the door.
+The idea expanded on a sheet of paper, and then the gesture: i open the door.
 My kasaputia started that moment, with ridicolous ambitions.

 Part of this kasaputia will stay here, part of it will go everywhere.